Ellaam Ninakku Vendi

-Ellaam Ninakku Vendi is a 1981 Indian Malayalam film, directed by J. Sasikumar and produced by T. E. Vasudevan.
+Ellaam Ninakku Vendi is a 1981 Indian Malayalam-language film, directed by J. Sasikumar and produced by T. E. Vasudevan.
 The film stars Prem Nazir, Srividya, Sukumaran and Sumalatha in the lead roles.
 The film has musical score by V. Dakshinamoorthy.
 The film was a remake of Kannada film Devara Kannu originally based on a Bengali novel by Nihar Ranjan Gupta.